North Fork Elk Group Camp

 Directions

-From Randle, Washington travel south on State Highway 131 (Forest Roads 23 and 25).
-Veer left in 1 mile at the Y of Forest Road 23 and Forest Road 25.
-Continue to follow Forest Road 23 for 10.6 miles to arrive at the group sites on your left.
+From Randle, WA, travel south on State Highway 131 (Forest Roads 23 and 25).
+Veer left at the Y-junction of Forest Road 23 and Forest Road 25.
+Continue on Forest Road 23 for 10.6 miles to the group sites on your left.

 Amenities